-Clause 3 Conditional Marketing Authorizations If a medicine has been granted a conditional marketing authorization then it can be promoted in accordance with the terms of that licence and is considered to meet the requirements of Clause 1.3 as having a marketing authorization definition of a medicine.
+Clause 11.1 (3) Conditional Marketing Authorization If a medicine has been granted a conditional marketing authorization then it can be promoted in accordance with the terms of that licence and is considered to meet the definition of a medicine.
 Material should clearly state at the outset that the medicine has a conditional marketing authorization.
 Relevant information should be added wherever possible to national horizon scanning databases.
-Clause 3 Early Access to Medicines Scheme (EAMS) Medicines that are approved for under the Early Access to Medicines Scheme EAMS meet one of the following two conditions.
+Clause 11.1 (3) Early Access to Medicines Scheme (EAMS) Medicines that are approved under the EAMS meet one of the following two conditions.
 Either the medicine does not have a marketing authorization or the medicine has a marketing authorization but no licence for the specific indication.
 Medicines or indications that are approved for EAMS must therefore not be promoted.
-Medicines or indications that are approved for EAMS will not have either a marketing authorization for the medicine or for the indication and therefore must not be promoted.
 Relevant information should be added wherever possible to national horizon scanning databases.
-Clause 3 Compassionate Use Companies sometimes decide to may provide an unlicensed medicine or a medicine for use in an unlicensed indication on a compassionate use basis for those with an unmet medical need.
+Clause 11.1 (3) Compassionate Use Companies may provide an unlicensed medicine or a medicine for use in an unlicensed indication on a compassionate use basis for those with an unmet medical need.
 Such availability is for companies to decide in line with relevant requirements.
-If these medicines do not have a relevant marketing authorization then they it cannot be promoted.
-Clause 3 Promotion at International Events/Meetings The promotion of medicines at international events/meetings held in the UK may on occasion pose certain problems with regard to medicines or indications for medicines which do not have a marketing authorization in the UK although they are so authorized in another major industrialised country.
-The display and provision of promotional material for such medicines is permitted at international events/meetings in the UK provided that the following conditions are met: - the event/meeting must be # truly international, meeting of high scientific standing and with a significant proportion of the attendees from countries outside the UK in which the product is licensed - the medicine or indication must be relevant and proportional to the purpose of the event/meeting - promotional material for a medicine or indication that does not have a UK marketing authorization must be clearly and prominently labelled to that effect - in relation to an unlicensed indication, UK approved prescribing information must be readily available for a medicine authorized in the UK even though it will not refer to the unlicensed indication - the names must be given of countries in which the medicine or indication is authorized which must include at least one major developed country and it must be stated that registration conditions differ from country to country - the material is certified in accordance with Clause 14, except that the signatories need certify only that in their belief the material is a fair and truthful presentation of the facts about the medicine.
-Clause 3.2 Unauthorized Indications The promotion of indications not covered by the marketing authorization for a medicine is prohibited. by this clause.
-Clause X Prescribing Information and Other Obligatory Information Clause 4.1 Prescribing Information and Summaries of Product Characteristics Each promotional item for a medicine must be able to stand alone.
-For example, when a 'Dear Doctor' promotional letter on a medicine is sent in the same envelope as a brochure about the same medicine, each item has to include the prescribing information.
+If the medicine does not have a relevant marketing authorization then it cannot be promoted.
+Clause 11.1 (3) Promotion at International Events/Meetings Promotion at international events/meetings held in the UK may on occasion pose certain problems with regard to medicines or indications for medicines which do not have a marketing authorization in the UK although they are so authorized in another major industrialised country.
+The display and provision of promotional material for such medicines is permitted at international events/meetings in the UK provided that the following conditions are met: - the event/meeting must be truly international, of high scientific standing and with a significant proportion of the attendees from countries outside the UK in which the product is licensed - the medicine or indication must be relevant and proportional to the purpose of the event/meeting - promotional material for a medicine or indication that does not have a UK marketing authorization must be clearly and prominently labelled to that effect - in relation to an unlicensed indication, UK approved prescribing information must be readily available for a medicine authorized in the UK even though it will not refer to the unlicensed indication - the names must be given of countries in which the medicine or indication is authorized which must include at least one major developed country and it must be stated that registration conditions differ from country to country - the material is certified in accordance with Clause 8, except that the signatories need certify only that in their belief the material is a fair and truthful presentation of the facts about the medicine.
+Clause 11.2 (3.2) Unauthorized Indications The promotion of indications not covered by the marketing authorization for a medicine is prohibited.
+Clause 12 Prescribing Information and Other Obligatory Information Clause 12.1 (4.1) Prescribing Information and Summaries of Product Characteristics Each promotional item for a medicine must be able to stand alone.
+For example, when a promotional letter on a medicine is sent in the same envelope as a brochure about the same medicine, each item has to include the prescribing information.
 It does not suffice to have the prescribing information on only one of the items.
 The inclusion of a separate summary of product characteristics is not sufficient to conform with the provisions of this clause.
-There may be instances where reproducing the summary of product characteristics will not be an acceptable way to fulfil the requirement for prescribing information.
-For example, Clause 6.1 limits advertising in journals for a particular product to two pages.
-The prescribing information must be consistent with the summary of product characteristics for the medicine.
-Clause 4.1 Legibility of Prescribing Information